 To avoid water pollution, there is a need for better decisions and aquaculture management actions.
 Decisions to be administered must be established from the current aquaculture water quality parameters.
-As a result, there has been a sufficient number of researches made to test the current water quality and the relationship of water pollution with poor aquaculture decisions and actions.
+As a result, there have been several research made to test the current water quality and the relationship of water pollution with poor aquaculture decisions and actions.

-A research conducted for monitoring water quality using wireless networks suggested that conventional monitoring process of manual collection of samples and laboratory testing and analysis are time-consuming and ineffective.
+Research conducted for monitoring water quality using wireless networks suggested that the conventional monitoring process of manual collection of samples and laboratory testing and analysis is time-consuming and ineffective.
 In turn, it was proposed that wireless sensors are more efficient in monitoring water quality [3].
-Another research introduced a smartphonebased embedded system designed to measure different water quality parameters in various remote locations [4].
-Research on multi-parameter integrated water quality sensors offer a lowcost system for water monitoring [5].
+Another research introduced a smartphone-based embedded system designed to measure different water quality parameters in various remote locations [4].
+Research on multi-parameter integrated water quality sensors offers a low-cost system for water monitoring [5].